A Characterization of Circle Graphs in Terms of Total Unimodularity: Introduction

 \begin{theorem} Let $G$ be a simple graph.
 Then $G$ is a circle graph if and only if the $3$-matroid $\mathcal{Z}_3(G)$ has a totally transversally unimodular representation.
 If this is the case then there exists a totally transversally unimodular representation of $\mathcal{Z}_3(G)$ that is strict. \end{theorem}

-As the requirement of total transversal unimodularity applies to all subtransversals, Theorem~\ref{thm:main_result} provides a property analogous to property (c) of regular matroids.
-This completes the analogic relationship between regular matroids and circle graphs.
-The proof of Theorem \ref{thm:main_result} also provides a new insight into the situation by highlighting a natural connection between the cycle space of a 4-regular graph $F$ and the cycle spaces of touch-graphs of circuit partitions of $F$, instead of relying on interlacement with respect to Euler systems of $F$ to describe the cycle spaces of touch-graphs, as was done in \cite{BT/IsotropicMatIV} and earlier work.
-(We recall touch-graphs in Section~\ref{sec:touch_graphs}.)
+Since the requirement of total transversal unimodularity applies to all subtransversals, Theorem~\ref{thm:main_result} provides a property analogous to property~\ref{lbl:reg:TU} of regular matroids.
+This completes the analogy between regular matroids and circle graphs.
+The proof of Theorem~\ref{thm:main_result} also provides a new insight into the situation by highlighting a natural connection, through a new notion called the edge-transition incidence matrix, between the cycle space of a 4-regular graph $F$, the cycle spaces of touch-graphs of circuit partitions of $F$, and the transverse matroids of $\mathcal{Z}_3(G)$ of circle graphs $G$ associated to Euler systems of $F$.
+(We recall the definition of a touch-graph in Section~\ref{sec:touch_graphs}.)

 A matroid is said to be \emph{planar} if it is isomorphic to the cycle matroid of a planar graph.
+Recall that the \emph{fundamental graph} of a matroid $M$ with respect to a basis $B$ of $M$ is the bipartite graph where for $x \in B$ and $y$ an element of $M$ not in $B$, $x$ is adjacent to $y$ if $x$ is in the fundamental circuit of $y$ with respect to $B$.
 In \cite[Theorem~50]{BT/IsotropicMatIV} it is shown that a binary matroid $M$ is planar if and only if $\mathcal{Z}_3(G)$, with $G$ a fundamental graph of $M$, is representable over $GF(2)$ and over some field of characteristic different from $2$.
 Since this property of $\mathcal{Z}_3(G)$ is equivalent to $\mathcal{Z}_3(G)$ having a totally transversally unimodular representation, we immediately obtain the following characterization of planarity. \begin{corollary} Let $M$ be a binary matroid.
 Then the following three conditions are equivalent: \begin{itemize} \item $M$ is planar,

 \item the $3$-matroid $\mathcal{Z}_3(G)$ has a strict, totally transversally unimodular representation for some fundamental graph $G$ of $M$, and

 \item the $3$-matroid $\mathcal{Z}_3(G)$ has a strict, totally transversally unimodular representation for every fundamental graph $G$ of $M$. \end{itemize} \end{corollary}